hannujaakkola/rot26/README.md

 A ROT26 encryption algorithm implementation as a secure node package.
 ROT26 encryption is similar to [ROT13](https://en.wikipedia.org/wiki/ROT13) but twice as secure.

 Useful when your enterprise level application needs to scale to the clouds and just can't depend on external services like [rot26.org](http://rot26.org/).
+(EDIT: As of 2025, the site seems to be down, reinforcing the point...)

 Warning!
 You should never execute your ROT26 encryption in a browser environment, you need a server to process secure hashes.